typhon-project/typhonql/typhonql/doc/typhonql.md

 ## Manipulating Data

-TODO: mention that contained things should pre-exist parents.
+TODO: mention that parents should pre-exist kids ("children cannot exist without parents").
 With insert: custom data type value must be fully specified, but in updates, you can partially update sub-fields.